 Testimonial: “I really like the instruction I get from Betsy Craumer.
 I only have accolades.” . . . . . .
 Lance Adams

-Class – Beginning Oil Painting – see details
+Class – Introduction to Oil Painting – see details

 Alex Haas, born in New Hampshire in 1988, is a fine artist whose main forms of expression are printmaking and illustration.
 As a child Alex’s enthusiasm for art pushed him towards his undergraduate studies at Bradley University in Peoria, IL.
 He studied printmaking there under professor Oscar J. Gillespie and received his Bachelor’s degree in 2010.
 After schooling, Alex began to travel, seeking out new modes of experience.
 During this period he worked with the Nashua Area Artists Association, Southern Graphics Council, Heuser Art Center, and individual artist’s like Heather Brammeier and Kayley Peak.